chazsconi/simple_auth/README.md

 Instead of using passwords stored in the DB, an LDAP server can be used to authenticate users.
 This uses the [exldap](https://github.com/jmerriweather/exldap) package.

-A User DB table is still used, but rows are automatically inserted for any new users logging in.
+A User DB table is still used, but rows are automatically inserted for any new users logging in (although this can be disabled - see below).

 To use LDAP do the same as the basic configuration (apart from the user model and migrations - see below) and also do the following: